-As the Authority proposes the next spending cap for the FY09-13 timeframe during the FY09 budget cycle, the same challenges that contributed to underspending remain and as in the FY04-FY08 cap period the Authority will strive to balance the complex elements of this program, improve the execution of projects, and stay within the established cap ceiling level.
+As the MWRA proposes the FY09-FY13 spending cap, the same challenges that contributed to the execution of the first cap remain.
+The Authority will strive to balance the complex elements of this program, improve the execution of projects, and stay within the established cap.

-The Proposed FY09-13 Cap and Analysis
+FY09-13 Spending